lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/The Story of Your Life & Arrival.md

 Heptapod has giant

-What individualism would look like in a society that everyone can
+What individualism would look like in a society that everyone can see future

+Action speech, they still need to carry it out.

+This is not time travel, this is understanding the future